bin3xish477/c4N4Re/README.md

 /dev/sr0        /media/cdrom0   udf,iso9660 user,noauto     0       0
 ```

-### Usage
+### STMP Authentication

-**STMP Authentication**

-Email credentials only need to provided once, and then c4N4Re will store the hashes of both the email and the password.
-The key-derivation function, `pbkdf2_sha256`, with an iteration count of 100100. c4N4Re will look for the environment variables: `EMAIL_ADDR` and `EMAIL_PASS`', where the former is the email address and the latter is the password for the specified email address.
-If you are using Gmail, as most peopele are, you will need to [create an app password](https://www.lifewire.com/get-a-password-to-access-gmail-by-pop-imap-2-1171882).
+c4N4Re will look for the environment variables: `EMAIL_ADDR` and `EMAIL_PASS`', where the former is the email address and the latter is the app password for the specified email address.
+If you are using Gmail, as most peopele are, it is advised to [create an app password](https://www.lifewire.com/get-a-password-to-access-gmail-by-pop-imap-2-1171882).

-After reading in the credentials from the `login` section, c4N4Re will hash the values for `email` and `password` and substitute them for their corresponding hash.
+## Usage

 **Enabling Canaries**